Bernie Sanders on Energy Policy

 Furthermore, the Climate Protection Act would require a person conducting hydraulic fracturing operations to disclose: “(1) before the commencement of such operations, the chemicals intended for use in underground injections; and (2) after the end of such operations, the chemicals actually used.”

-Bernie advocates for a switch to efficient and renewable energy sources such as solar, wind, geothermal, and biomass.
-The U.S. has the ability to harness all of these sources domestically, and would allow us to decrease dependency on fossil fuels.
+Bernie advocates for a transition to efficient and renewable energy sources such as solar, wind, geothermal, and biomass.
+Harnessing all of these sources would generate enough energy to eliminate the need for fossil fuel consumption.

 Bernie champions solar energy, in particular, as a solution to transitioning from fossil fuels to renewable sources, stating that “according to the Secretary of the Interior, we can produce almost 30 percent of the electricity for homes in this country through solar thermal in the Southwest.”